4 First Steps With Your Data

 With just nine unique values, race is pretty clearly categorical.
 But income has 2,613, so it’s pretty clearly continuous.

-Writing out a line of code like this for each variable would get tedious, so let’s talk about a better way.
+Writing out a line of code like this for each variable in the data set would get tedious, so this is a job for a for loop.

 print(